applied-systems-biology/jipipe-website/content/documentation/graph-compartment.md

 +++

 A common issue with graphical programming languages is that large graphs are hard to navigate.
-ACAQ5 solves this issue by separating the pipeline graph into sub-graphs.
+JIPipe solves this issue by separating the pipeline graph into sub-graphs.
 Each sub-graph has a predetermined output node that is visible to other compartments.
 Other nodes on the other hand are not visible to other compartments.

 ![Graph compartments schema](/img/documentation/graph-compartments.png)

 The difference between compartments and simple node groups is that compartments only communicate with each other via the *compartment output node*.
-ACAQ5 also only allows you to edit a specific compartment, instead of the whole graph.
+JIPipe also only allows you to edit a specific compartment, instead of the whole graph.
-By default, ACAQ5 creates three compartments: Preprocessing, Analysis, and Postprocessing.
+By default, JIPipe creates three compartments: Preprocessing, Analysis, and Postprocessing.

 {{% notice info %}}
 By default a compartment's output node is not visible in any other compartment.